apache/cassandra-java-driver/manual/core/pooling/README.md

 keepalive settings might be impractical in some environments.

-The driver provides application-side keepalive in the form of a connection heartbeat: when a connection does receive incoming reads for a given amount of time, the driver will simulate activity by writing a dummy request to it.
+The driver provides application-side keepalive in the form of a connection heartbeat: when a connection does not receive incoming reads for a given amount of time, the driver will simulate activity by writing a dummy request to it.
 If that request fails, the connection is trashed and replaced.

 This feature is enabled by default.
 Here are the default values in the configuration: